FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_authentication/c_st_SSO_configuration.md

 ## Single Sign-On (SSO) configuration files overview

-The main SSO configuration files (`sso-admin.xml` for administrators and `sso-enduser.xml` for end-users) are considered mandatory for configuring the SSO functionality in <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> for the respective components.
+The main SSO configuration files (`sso-admin.xml` for administrators and `sso-enduser.xml` for end-users) are considered mandatory for configuring the SSO functionality in {{< SecureTransport/componentshortname  >}} for the respective components.

 For the sample SSO configuration files, refer to <a href="../../r_st_sample_admin" class="MCXref xref">Sample SSO configuration file for administrators</a> and <a href="../../r_st_sample_end-users" class="MCXref xref">Sample SSO configuration file for end-users</a>.